Why Choose Us for Head Gasket Service and Repair On Your Subaru or Euro Vehicle in Ann Arbor?

-Convenience Auto Service in Ann Arbor are your local head gasket diagnosis, service and repair experts.
+For Head Gasket Repair in Ann Arbor, MI Convenience Auto Service is your local head gasket diagnosis, service and repair expert.

 Do you have a car that constantly overheats, constantly spews dark or white exhaust smoke, or just runs poorly?
 If so, your problem may be a blown head gasket.
 A head gasket is a part (made of copper, steel, graphite or asbestos in older vehicles) that is placed between a cylinder head and engine block to form a secure seal between those components to seal and maintain the pressures that build up in the combustion chambers and the cooling system.
 As you may or may not know, a car’s engine has several gasses and fluids that move within it: anti-freeze or coolant, the engine’s oil, and a combination of air and fuel.
 Since these liquids serve specific and distinct purposes, they should never be allowed to mix.
 A properly functioning head gasket keeps the oil, coolant, air and fuel effectively isolated.
 If these fluids ever combine, you are in for trouble.
 To repair this problem, the engine must be disassembled.
 The cost of the head gasket alone may be minimal, but since many mechanical man hours are required to repair it, costs for repair or engine rebuild is high.

-Head gasket service and repair: The What, How and Why of Head Gaskets
+Head gasket service and repair in Ann Arbor: The What, How and Why of Head Gaskets

 The following discussion of head gasket repair will reference Subaru cars as an example, but this discussion of Head Gasket repair will give you an understanding that applies to most other makes and models of vehicles driving around Ann Arbor, Michigan today.